-Graduates of the Master of Public Policy Administration, Plan C (M.P.P.A.) program become mid-to-high level public servants in local, state, and federal government positions as well as mid-to-high level leaders in domestic and global public service organizations.
-Alongside a core curriculum that includes courses like civic engagement, program evaluation, and public budgeting, students specialize in public policy, public management, or international policy and management to further refine their skills and prepare them for the future.
+Graduates of the Master of Public Policy Administration, Plan C (M.P.P.A.) program become mid-to-high level public servants in local, state, and federal government positions as well as mid-to-high level leaders in domestic and global public and nonprofit service organizations.
+Alongside a core curriculum that includes courses like civic engagement, program evaluation, public human resources management, and public budgeting, students specialize in public policy, public management, or international policy and management to further refine their skills and prepare them for the future.
 Classes are held on weeknights on the Fort Collins campus to enable working professionals to complete the degree in as few as 4 semesters.
 Service learning, internships, and theory-practice linkages are emphasized throughout the program to prepare students to be highly qualified public servants.
 The program website can be viewed at this link: mppa.colostate.edu.

 Program Level Learning Objectives